klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.utils.md

 caver.utils.toHex(mixed)
 ```
 Converts any given value to HEX.
-number strings will interpreted as numbers.
+The numeric strings will be interpreted as numbers.
 Text strings will be interpreted as UTF-8 strings.

 **Parameters**